Suzuki Vitara (2015-2018) Review and Prices

 The Suzuki’s party-piece is how surprisingly good fun it is to drive – for a tall SUV, at least.
 It barely leans in tight corners and has masses of grip which gives you the confidence to drive it like a hot hatch on your favourite stretch of winding country road – if that’s your sort of thing.

 This doesn’t quite make up for the Vitara’s rather cheap-feeling cabin, but at least it helps it stand out from the crowd of more expensive and pretty dull-to-drive SUVs.
-On the subject of price, see how much you can save on our Suzuki Vitara deals page or read our interior, practicality driving and specifications sections for more in-depth info.
+On the subject of price, see how much you can save on our Suzuki Vitara deals page.

 The Suzuki Vitara has space for four people and lots of useful smaller storage cubbies scattered around the cabin – the boot is a decent size but alternatives’ are even bigger

 The Suzuki’s boxy shape might have been designed using Lego but at least it gives it a practical interior

 The Suzuki Vitara’s boxy body means you get plenty of headroom in the front and back.
 Both the driver and front-seat passenger seats come with height adjustment as standard but Suzuki doesn’t offer the Vitara with any adjustable lumbar support – long journeys may take their toll on your lower back as a result.

 In the rear seats your passengers get a reasonable amount of leg and headroom, even if you’re six-foot tall.
 The rear doors open to nearly 90 degrees and the raised seat bases make it easy to jump in the back without stooping.
 Just be careful not to bang your knee on the protruding door frame – it hurts.